Build a Portfolio Instead of a Resume: Why Showing Your Work Wins

 Side Projects Are Portfolio Pieces

-That app you built for fun, that blog you write occasionally, that design concept you explored.
-These are portfolio material.
+That app you built for fun, that blog you write occasionally, that design concept you explored… these are portfolio material.
 Not every portfolio piece needs to be client work.
+Some of my most interesting portfolio pieces are personal projects that never earned a dollar.

 The Compound Returns of a Portfolio